stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 --------------

 Check the kernel version you are running.
-Older kernels may not receive new backports that Ceph depends upon for better performance.
+Older kernels may not receive new backports that Stone depends upon for better performance.

 Kernel Issues with SyncFS
 -------------------------